Bradooken/ha-gemini-coach/README.md

 2. Select your project.
 3. Go to **APIs & Services** and enable the **Vertex AI API**.
 4. Search for "Vertex AI Model Garden", find **Imagen 4**, and click **Enable**.

+### 4. For the Notification (SMTP Email)
+This blueprint uses rich HTML (embedded images, layout) which requires an Email integration.
+It will not render correctly on the Home Assistant mobile app or Discord.
+1. Go to **Settings > Devices & Services > Add Integration > SMTP**.
+2. Enter your email details (e.g., for Gmail, use `smtp.gmail.com`, port `587`, and an [App Password](https://support.google.com/accounts/answer/185833)).
+3. Name the service `notify.gmail` (or similar).

 ---